CatHood0/flutter_quill_to_pdf/README.md

 - `PDFWidgetBuilder` functions in `PDFConverter` that let us customize the detected style, and create a custom pdf widget implementation
 - `PageBuilder` function in `PDFConverter` let us create dinamically pdf pages as we want.
 - `ThemeData` optional theme data that let us changes the theme for to pdf document

-> By default, the delta is processed by a local implementation that uses `DeltaAttributesOptions` to apply custom attributes (if it is not null), making it easier to add an attribute to the entire delta.
-If you want to create your own implementation or simply use a default delta, use `PDFConverter(...params).createDocument(shouldProcessDeltas: false)`.

 ![Delta in editor](https://github.com/CatHood0/flutter_quill_to_pdf/blob/master/example/assets/delta_to_convert.jpg)
 ![Delta converted in PDF](https://github.com/CatHood0/flutter_quill_to_pdf/blob/master/example/assets/delta_converted.jpg)